connornishijima/Cartridge/README.md

 **cart.init**();

-Inititalizes ultrasonic SigmaDelta generation on the pins from before pins, allowing for a free, hacky DAC!
+Inititalizes ultrasonic SigmaDelta generation on the pins from before, allowing for a free, hacky DAC!

 **cart.play_nes**(uint8_t* **vgm_data**);